gabi-rogers23/gabi-rogers23/README.md

 - 📫 How to reach me **contact@gabriellerogers.io**.

-- ⚡ Fun fact: **I do taxidermy for the Peggy Notebaert Nature Museum!**.
+- ⚡ Fun fact: **I do taxidermy for the Peggy Notebaert Nature Museum!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">